 Our world is full of division and hurt.
 Injustice surrounds us.
 This is nothing new, it is the fruit of the fall—the curse of sin—manifested around us every day.
 So what should be our response to these things?
 As the church and as individuals, we must examine when to fight injustice and where to grow deeper into God’s justice.
 This is part of whole-life generosity.
 A sacrificially generous lifestyle will stand up for those in need, for what is right.
 We must live out what we are for.
 It is not enough just to say we care about a cause or topic.

 Yet with all this, we must remember there is a cost to being active in the problems of the world and endeavoring to find a solution to them.
 It is not usually a comfortable process.
 It will require laying down our own desires and lives.
-As we celebrate the signing of the Declaration of Independence this weekend, we have to remember this act that while celebrated now was treasonous at the time.
+As we celebrate the signing of the Declaration of Independence this summer, we have to remember this act that while celebrated now was treasonous at the time.
 There was great cost.

 Paul Harvey in his video “Our Lives, Our Fortunes, Our Sacred Honor” tells briefly what happened to some of those men who put their names to the parchment bearing, in part, those words.
 Many saw their property pillaged.
 Five were captured and tortured.
 Others died in the Revolutionary War.
 At the end, Paul Harvey declares, “They pledged their lives, their fortunes, and their sacred honor.
 And they fulfilled their pledge.
 They paid the price, and freedom was born.”
 Are you also willing to pay a price, whatever that may be for you, in the fight for what you value?

 Injustice creeps in from small to systemic ways, so we must be vigilant to champion truth, love our neighbors well, and bring the redemptive work of the Gospel.
 To grow in this radical, generous way of life, consider these 3 areas: